roderickmackenzie/matlab_robot_buggy/WS2/worksheet.md

 **Question 2.14:**  Change the script so that if two ships are closer than 0.5km it prints the word "Warning!", the locations of both ships and the distance by which they are separated.

-The above questions, are really just to get you back into thinking about programming again.

 **Make sure you make a copy of your code after each lab to USB stick, last year some groups buggies went missing between labs.**